 Scaffolding is a common problem solving strategy when people are faced with complex cognitive tasks.
-While most people have committed the times tables to memory, long multiplication typically requires a piece of paper where we record the steps: the paper functions as a mental scaffold and aid to memory.
-Deliberate scaffolding in instructional design can also help students succeed by breaking complicated tasks and content into manageable parts of gradually increasing complexity, offering help in the form of co-curricular workshops, work-in-progress feedback, reference resources and instructional tools.
+While most people have committed the times tables to memory, long multiplication typically requires a piece of paper where we record the steps: the paper functions as a mental scaffold and aid to short-term memory.
+Scaffolding activities deliberately in instructional design can help students succeed by breaking complicated tasks and content into manageable parts of gradually increasing complexity, offering help in the form of co-curricular workshops, work-in-progress feedback, reference resources and instructional tools.
 Transparency in goals and process is key so that students acquire best research and writing practices as they complete class projects in parts, across several feedback cycles instead of obtaining just one summative grade.

 Scaffolded assignments can include, for example: